sstsimulator/sst-macro/docs/manual/manual.md

 If you'd like to use ssh for convenience, make sure you have added a public key for your GitHub account.

-#### 2.1.2: Dependencies<a name="subsec:build:dependencies"></a>

-The most critical change is that C++11 is now a strict prerequisite.
+*Dependencies* \label{subsec:build:dependencies} The most critical change is that C++11 is now a strict prerequisite.
 Workarounds had previously existed for older compilers.
 These are no longer supported.
 The following are dependencies for SST-macro.

--   (optional) Git is needed in order to clone the source code repository, but you can also download a tar (Section [2.1.1](#subsec:build:downloading)).
+-   (optional) Git is needed in order to clone the source code repository, but you can also download a tar (Section ).
 -   (optional, recommended) Autoconf and related tools are needed unless you are using an unmodified release or snapshot tar archive.
 -   Autoconf: 2.68 or later
 -   Automake: 1.11.1 or later